 Norman M. Monhait

-Recognized as one of the Delaware Bar’s leading corporate litigators, Norman Monhait practices out of the Delaware office of Reid Collins & Tsai.
+Recognized as one of the Delaware Bar’s leading corporate litigators, Norman Monhait is a Partner in the Delaware office of Reid Collins & Tsai.

 For over three decades, as a partner at Rosenthal Monhait & Goddess and its predecessors, Norm prosecuted complex business litigation most frequently on behalf of investors in individual, class, and derivative actions, primarily before the Delaware Court of Chancery.
 Norm also has substantial experience representing creditors and parties in interest in adversary proceedings and contested matters in Delaware’s Bankruptcy Court.
 He and his firm were best known for their expertise in corporate litigation and contributions to the development of the Delaware General Corporation Law, while also maintaining bankruptcy, general commercial litigation and real estate practices, advocating civil rights claims, and representing people unable to afford counsel.